input-output-hk/technical-docs/source/getting-started/stakepool-operators/index.rst

 How to create a stake pool:

-To learn how to setup your own stake pool, please follow the :ref:`tutorials`.
+To learn how to setup your own stake pool, please follow the Cardano tutorials (add link)